DinanII/garageopener/README.md

 ## Introduction
 This is a (onepage) design created in a WordPress Sage theme, using Laravel Blade for templating.
-It also brings modern JavaScript tooling to Wordpress Themes, including CSS Hot Realoading.
+It also brings modern JavaScript tooling to Wordpress Themes, including CSS Hot Reloading.

+## Resources

+### Design - Figma

+The [design](https://www.figma.com/design/FBjy99LdXoHJWKaXGW4gwg/Lyfter-garage-opener?node-id=815-75&t=RBHDnnBim8XXls5Q-0) is available on Figma.

 ## Setup instructions